manytask/manytask/CONTRIBUTING.md

 For example

 Good:
+* `feat: create new api endpoint for student scores reporting`
-* `feat: improve performance with lazy load implementation for images`
+* `perf: improve performance with lazy load implementation for images`
 * `chore: update flask dependency to 2.1 version`

 Bad: